 - The second bridge streches between Anadolu Hisari and Rumeli Hisari.
 It was opened in 1988 and is called as "Fatih Sultan Mehmet Bridge" (abv.
 FSM).
 It's 1090 meters (1192 yards) long, has 8 lanes, 65 meters high from the water.

 - The third bridge is located at the entrance from the Black Sea, streching between Garipçe village on the European side and Poyrazköy village on the Asian side.
 It was inagurated in 2016 and called as "Yavuz Sultan Selim Bridge" (abv.
 YSS).
 It's 1408 meters (1540 yards) long between two pillars, 59 meters (65 yards) wide with 8 lanes + 2 rail lines, and 322 meters (1056 feet) high pillars, one of the biggest suspension bridges in the world.

-There is also a tunnel under the Bosphorus, called Marmaray, which was opened in October 2013.
+There are also two tunnels under the Bosphorus.
+One of them is called Marmaray, which was opened in October 2013.
 This tunnel is for the subway system.
-Another tunnel is being constructed and planned to be completed by the end of 2016.
-The second tunnel is called "Eurasia Tunnel" and it will be for cars only.
+The other one was opened to service in December 2016.
+The second tunnel is a "double-deck" and is called "Eurasia Tunnel", it is for cars and minibuses only.

 With the shores rising to heights up to 200 meters (650 feet), lined with palaces, ruins, villages, and gardens, this is one of the most beautiful stretches of scenery in Turkey.
 The best way of seeing the Bosphorus in all its beauty is to take a trip on one of the coastal boats, in this way you can also admire many of the old Ottoman wooden houses (called as Yali in Turkish).
 You can also stay in some of the best hotels or eat in some of the best restaurants along its shores during your stay in this magnificent city.